MusicXML: Support

 Additionally, web support is possible through the use of the HTML5 canvas element and JavaScript resulting in the rendering of legible music within a web browser.

-Features include key and time signatures, clefs, beaming information, stem directions, slurs, ornaments, barlines, and written repeats.
+Features include key and time signatures, clefs, beaming information, stem directions, slurs, ornaments, barlines, and written repeats, though the support differs between programs.

 Example

 Like all XML-based formats, MusicXML is intended to be easy for automated tools to parse and manipulate.
 Though it is possible to create MusicXML by hand, interactive score writing programs like Finale and MuseScore greatly simplify the reading, writing, and modifying of MusicXML files.

 The following example is a score consisting of a single whole note middle C in the key of C major on the treble clef.